jacobschlessel1/credit-risk-default-model/README.md

 ## Debt Settlement Variables

 - `settlement_status`: Current status of a debt settlement agreement.
+- `debt_settlement_flag`: Indicator of whether the loan is in debt settlement.
 - `debt_settlement_flag_date`: Date when the loan was flagged as being in debt settlement.
 - `settlement_date`: Date the debt settlement agreement was finalized.